 Our ceremonies are straight forward, simple, and follow a basic traditional western and American wedding format appropriate for beach weddings.

-FYI: Hawaiians did not get married, there is no "traditional" Hawaiian wedding ceremony.
-Many of these "traditions" are simply made-up by wedding websites, officiates, or so-called "Kahu".
-With that said, there are some modern "traditions" like the giving of lei and local Hawaiian elements that are a nice addition to any beach wedding in Hawaii.
+FYI: Hawaiians did not get married, there is no "traditional" Hawaiian wedding ceremony so, do not ask for a expect a "traditional" Hawaiian wedding.
+These "traditions" are simply made-up by wedding websites and officiates.
+With that said, there are some Hawaiian accents and traditions commonly done by locals during wedding ceremonies like the giving of lei, blowing of the Conch shell, and other Hawaiian elements that are a nice addition to any beach wedding in Hawaii.

 - Wedding/Marriage: Choose this ceremony if you want to be legally married in Hawaii.
 This will require that you make an applications for a marriage license from the State of Hawaii, pick it up, and bring it to the ceremony.